Wasserstein projection distance for fairness testing of regression models: Wasserstein projection-based fairness testing for regression models

-\Cref{thm:dual} asserts that computing the squared projection $\mathcal{T}$ is equivalent to solving a finite dimensional problem.
+\end{widetext} \end{theorem} \Cref{thm:dual} asserts that computing the squared projection $\mathcal{T}$ is equivalent to solving a finite dimensional problem.
 The difficulty of solving~\Cref{thm:dual} depends on the structure of $\phi$.
-In general, the computation involves a nested optimization procedure: the inner minimization is solved using the BFGS algorithm~\citep{dai2002convergence}, while the outer maximization is handled by a 1D optimization method~\citep{nocedal1999numerical}.
 Furthermore, the computation can become significantly more tractable when analytical forms of $\mathcal{R}$ and $d$ are available.
-For example, in the special case of equal mean fairness criteria (see~\Cref{sec:catogorization}) and of linear regression, the dual objective can have a closed-form solution.
+For example, in the special case of equal mean fairness criteria (see~\Cref{sec:catogorization}) and of linear regression, the dual objective have a closed-form solution.

 \begin{corollary}[Special case of~\Cref{thm:dual}] Suppose $\mathcal{R}(x) = \rho^T x+\sigma$ (i.e., linear regression) and $d(y, \hat{y}) = \hat{y}$ (i.e., equal mean), and $\alpha=1$, Then,

 where $\lambda(a) = (\hat{p}_1^N)^{-1}\mathbbm{1}_1(a) - (\hat{p}_0^N)^{-1}\mathbbm{1}_0(a).$ \end{corollary}